edgeofmoon/Rendering/RankVis/Readme.txt

 Commandline parameters:
+RankVis [participant_index] [trial_index] [mode: 1 for training, 2 for formal study] [debug control enable, like Next, Previous key etc] [additional output]
 The program has multiple mode which can be specified in the command line parameters.
+Mode:
 Go to MyVisRankingApp.h to see the value of each mode.
-APP_MODE_TRAINING is used for building the training program (provide correct answer after participant answered) APP_MODE_STUDY is the formal study program.
+APP_MODE_TRAINING (1) is used for building the training program (provide correct answer after participant answered) APP_MODE_STUDY (2) is the formal study program.
-APP_MODE_LIGHTING is used for testing the lighting profile of each rendering methods.
+APP_MODE_LIGHTING (3) is used for testing the lighting profile of each rendering methods.
-APP_MODE_OCCLUSION is used for testing the occlusion profile of different shapes (glyph vs tube) APP_MODE_PRINTDATA is used for addtional output before the visualizations are presented.
+APP_MODE_OCCLUSION (4) is used for testing the occlusion profile of different shapes (glyph vs tube) Additional output:
+APP_MODE_PRINTDATA (1) is used for addtional output before the visualizations are presented.
 One example is to print the vis config information for the current subject to a file before proceeding to other mode.
 This functionality of this mode is selected via uncommenting code lines in MyVisRankingApp.cpp, after "if (IsOnMode(APP_MODE_PRINTDATA))" statement.